Viktoria2525/SymbolicParallelComposition/README.md

 ## How to setup and compile

 1. Establish the HolBA framework using the guidelines provided in <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/blob/main/HolBA-README.md">HolBA-README.md</a>.
+No need to clone HolBA separately; we have provided a version compatible with our framework in our repository.

 2. To validate our claims, navigate to each directory mentioned above and execute the `Holmake` command.
 You should observe that each theory file is generated smoothly without any errors or cheats.